Post Summary: 25 of the best things to do in North Idaho for every kind of traveler.

 Tucked into the farmlands of Sandpoint, Idaho, is one of the best dude ranches in the country.
 Whether you want a summer getaway or a winter retreat, Western Pleasure Guest Ranch offers a wide variety of events and experiences.
 While many choose to do an extended all-inclusive stay at the ranch, you can also do day-only events like horseback riding, nordic skiing, and photography workshops.
 If visiting in the winter, booking a 2-mile horse-drawn sleigh ride with hot cocoa at the end is a treat you’ll never forget.

 HIKE SCOTCHMAN PEAK

 Scotchman Peak is a must-do for outdoorsy adventurers looking to check off items on their hiking North Idaho bucket list.
-Famous for the herd of mountain goats that live at the top, this intense hike is an 8.7 mile out and back hike with a 3,364-foot elevation gain.
+Famous for the herd of mountain goats that live at the top, this intense hike is an 8.7-mile out-and-back hike with a 3,364-foot elevation gain.
 Bring plenty of water and layers for the cooler temperatures at the top.
 It’s a popular trail, so getting to the trail early is recommended if you’re looking for solitude.
-Also, to keep the trail open for everyone to enjoy, it’s advised to never feed the mountain goats and maintain 100 feet of distance from them.
+Also, to keep the trail open for everyone to enjoy, it’s advised to never feed the mountain goats and maintain a 100-foot distance from them.